 Her passion is learning and leadership development.
 She oversaw the CAIS Leadership Institute

 , which trains over 175 leaders each year, and established several new modules including Women in Leadership, Coaching Leaders, Teaching and Learning, Faculty Culture, and Marketing.
-She initiated a two-year program for current administrators called the Next Step Program, that support leaders through job shadowing, mentorship, networking, and change projects.
+She initiated a two-year program for current administrators called the Next Step Program, that supports leaders through job shadowing, mentorship, networking, and change projects.
 Most recently, her vision led to The 2051 Project

 , an international research project and incubator, that focused on the dual challenge facing independent schools: the need for academic and business innovation.
-In 2016, CAIS revised its vision for learning to establish an annual program for in person meetings as well as “Online all the time

 She began her career teaching English in the Kingston, Ontario area, then went on to become the Dean of Studies and Chair of the Integrated Technology Implementation program at Lower Canada College in Montreal, Quebec.